Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 • I also spoke to a company who sell Statistical analysis consultancy to UK customers – I highlighted the issue of data transfer as a potential issue.
 The key recommendation is to talk to your customer as ultimately it is an issue that they must manage.

-• The Law Society has an extensive FAQ on Brexit in terms of recognition of qualifications and provision of legal services
+• The Law Society has an extensive FAQ on Brexit in terms of recognition of qualifications and provision of legal service.

 PREPARING FOR BREXIT

-The next series of questions relates to creating a plan for Brexit including supports from the State Agencies.
+The next series of questions relates to creating a plan for Brexit including supports from the State Agencies – are presented as originally written at the end of 2020.

 28. What should Irish microenterprise do to prepare for Brexit?